Joseph-Press/obsidian-vault/CS 131/Class 3 Functional Programming and Haskell.md

 - They make code easier to reason about, debug and test!
 - They enable parallelism and compiler optimizations!
 - They help us formally analyze and prove things about programs!

+## imperative vs funcitonal
+imperative:
+- Algorithmic – series of statements and variable changes.

+- Changes in variable state are required.

+- Sequences of statements, loops and function calls.

+- Multi-threading is tricky and prone to bugs

+- The order code executes is important.

+functional:
+- Transformation through function calls.

+- All "variables" are constants - no changes are allowed!

+- Function calls and recursion – no loops, no statements!
+	- Another way of saying this is that FP computes with functions rather than recipes of sequential steps.

+- Multi-threading is easy!

+- The order of execution is of low importance!